JMaroz/RoundButton/README.md

 ###  Animations

 - rb_animation_duration: duration of the animations in millisecond
-- rb_animation_bar_width: the width of the progress bar
-- rb_animation_bar_color: the color of the progress bar
-- rb_animation_bar_padding: the padding from the outer border of the progress bar
 - rb_animation_corner_radius: the radius of the botton corner
 - rb_animation_alpha: true to perfom the morphing with alpha animation, false otherwise
+- rb_animation_progress_width: the width of the progress bar
+- rb_animation_progress_color: the color of the progress bar
+- rb_animation_progress_padding: the padding from the outer border of the progress bar
+- rb_animation_progress_style: the style of the animation
+    - circle progress indicator
+    - dots progress indicator

 ### Results